For a limited time, get $50 off per month with code SAVE50

 checkEvidence-based

-Julia was 28 years old when she signed up for Quantify, after struggling for years with digestive symptoms—bloating, indigestion, and diarrhea—and not getting anywhere with conventional medicine.
+Julia was 28 years old when she signed up for Quantify, after months of dealing with unusual symptoms—fatigue, bloating, and diarrhea—that had developed seemingly out of nowhere.

 In her first appointment at Quantify, Julia’s health coach recommended a quantitative polymerase chain reaction (qPCR) stool analysis, to test for parasites, bacteria, fungi, and viruses, and evaluate intestinal permeability, inflammation, and the health of her microbiome.